Being More Social

 We all know “that person”.
 The person who is always the life of the party.
 He can step into any social situation with ease.
-He seems to draw people to him as if he possesses some mysterious social gravity.
-It could be the way they talk, their body language or maybe just that one compliment that made the difference.
+He seems to draw new people to him as if he possesses some mysterious social gravity.
+It could be the way they talk, their aura of confidence or maybe just that one compliment that made the difference.

-More to the point, we’d all like to be that person.
+More to the point, would like to be that person.
 Unfortunately, too many of us have convinced ourselves that these are innate gifts that you’re either born with or you’re not.
+Are social skills really what we need?
 Well, fret not!
-Even if you weren’t born to be a social butterfly, you could still learn how to wriggle out of your cocoon, use some social skills and take control of your life.
+Even if you weren’t born to be a social butterfly, or have social anxiety, you can still learn how to wriggle out of your cocoon, use some social skills and take control of your life.

 How To Be More Outgoing

 Take note that even the most successful people have failed many times, and you will too.
 It’s not about one encounter.
 It’s about many!
-You will get better as you learn.
+You will get better as you learn and start meeting new people.
 I will tell you now, you will fail.
 And fail badly.
-But if you get up and keep trying, you will soon be one heck of an outgoing person!
-But with these ten highly effective hacks below, you got the right arsenal to take on the world and attract the right people into your life!
+But if you get up and keep trying, you will soon be one heck of an outgoing person and get to know people!
+But with these ten highly effective hacks below, you got the right arsenal to take on the world and attract the right people into your life.
+Here’s how to be more social right now.

 1. Fake It ‘Till You Make It